desbma/sacad/README.md

 ### From PyPI (with PIP)

-1. If you don't already have it, [install pip](https://pip.pypa.io/en/stable/installing/) for Python 3 (not needed if you are using Python >= 3.4)
+1. If you don't already have it, [install pip](https://pip.pypa.io/en/stable/installing/) for Python 3
 2. Install SACAD: `pip3 install sacad`

 ### From source